-31A.(1) In this section -
+31A.(1) In this section-

-- (a) "serious hardship" means the inability of a taxpayer to satisfy and pay their outstanding revenue for reasons of - (i) a taxpayer being declared bankrupt; - (ii) a taxpayer who is an individual or a partner in a partnership - (A) who has a serious illness or his or her dependants have a serious illness and that taxpayer does not hold any money or have ownership over any property, real or personal, from which the outstanding revenue can be satisfied or recovered in whole or in part; or - (B) who upon his or her death - (I) did not hold any money or have ownership over any property, real or personal; or
+- (a) "serious hardship" means the inability of a taxpayer to satisfy and pay their outstanding revenue for reasons of - - (i) a taxpayer being declared bankrupt; - (ii) a taxpayer who is an individual or a partner in a partnership- - (A) who has serious illness or his or her dependants has a serious illness and that taxpayer did not hold any money or have ownership over any property, real or personal, from which the outstanding revenue can be satisfied or recovered in whole or in part; or - (B) the death of the taxpayer, where- - (I) the taxpayer did not hold any money or have ownership over any property, real or personal; or - (II) the estate or succession of the deceased taxpayer do not contain any property, from which the outstanding revenue can be satisfied or recovered in whole or in part; or

-- (II) his or her estate or succession does not contain any property, from which the outstanding revenue can be satisfied or recovered in whole or in part; or - (C) where his or her heir, legatee, trustee, fiduciary or executor or his or her estate or succession. as the case may be, is under a legal obligation to satisfy his or her debt, the heir, legatee, trustee, fiduciary or executor, as the case may be, does not have adequate means to satisfy the outstanding revenue or the estate or succession do not contain property from which the outstanding revenue can be satisfied or recovered in whole or in part. - (b) "ownership" includes beneficial or derivative interest of monies or property or any right of pre-emption to any money or property or right to any undistributed estate or succession. - (c) "serious illness" means an illness, injury, impairment, disability, physical or mental certified by the Medical Board; - (d) "taxpayer" means - (i) a person liable for revenue under a revenue law;
+- (C) where an heir, legatee, trustee, fiduciary or executor of a deceased taxpayer or the estate or succession of a deceased taxpayer, as the case may be, is under legal obligation to satisfy the debt of a deceased person, the heir, legatee, trustee, fiduciary or executor, as the case may be, do not have adequate means to satisfy the outstanding revenue of the deceased taxpayer or the estate or succession do not contain property from which the outstanding revenue can be satisfied or recovered in whole or in part; - (b) "ownership" includes beneficial or derivative interest of monies or property or any right of pre-emption to any money or property or right to any undistributed estate or succession: - (c) "serious illness" means an illness, injury, impairment, disability physical or mental certified by a Medical Board; - (d) "taxpayer" means- - (i) a person liable for revenue under a revenue law; - (ii) an heir accepting the succession simply or under benefit of inventory; - (iii) the universal legatee;

-- (ii) an heir accepting the succession simply or under benefit of inventory; - (iii) the universal legatee; - (iv) the surviving spouse or partner where he or she does not fall under paragraph (ii) or (iii) and who is entitled to movable property; - (v) legatees or donees of any money or property by gift inter vivos or Will; and - (vi) the Curator in charge of a vacant succession, but shall not include a person liable to deduct or withhold tax or withholding tax under any revenue law.

-- (e) "outstanding revenue" means an amount of unsatisfied revenue of a taxpayer; - (f) "uneconomical debt" means an outstanding revenue the cost of recovery of which would substantially exceed the outstanding revenue and the Commissioner General considers that it would be uneconomical to recover it. - (g) "irrecoverable debt" means an outstanding revenue which has exceeded the prescription period under Article 2271 of the Civil Code of Seychelles Act, 2020. - (2) Subject to subsection (6), where the Commissioner General considers that -

-- (a) a taxpayer has suffered or is in serious hardship; - (b) the outstanding revenue of a taxpayer is an uneconomical debt; or - (c) the outstanding revenue of a taxpayer is an irrecoverable debt, the Commissioner General may direct that recovery of the outstanding revenue shall be suspended.
+- (iv) the surviving spouse where he or she does not fall under paragraph(ii) or (iii) and who is entitled to personal chattels; - (v) legatees or donees of any money or property by gift inter vivos or Will; and - (vi) Curator of Vacant Estates in charge of a vacant succession, but shall not include a person liable to deduct or withhold tax or withholding tax under any revenue law. - (e) "outstanding revenue" means an amount of unsatisfied revenue of a taxpayer; - (f) "uneconomical debt" means an outstanding revenue that the cost for its recovery would substantially exceed the outstanding revenue and the Commissioner General considers that it would be uneconomical to recover it; - (g) "irrecoverable debt" means an outstanding revenue which has exceeded the prescription period under Article 2271 of the Civil Code of Seychelles Act, 2020. - (2) Subject to subsection (6), where the Commissioner General considers that - (a) a taxpayer has suffered or is in serious hardship; - (b) the outstanding revenue of a taxpayer is an uneconomical debt; or - (c) the outstanding revenue of a taxpayer is an irrecoverable debt, the Commissioner General may direct that recovery of the outstanding revenue shall be suspended.